BYU-CS-Discord/CSBot/README.md

 ### /findroom ( now / at / between / when )

-Searches for open rooms on BYU Campus. *'Now'* *'At'* and *'Between'* allow you to filter your search by time. *'When'* allows you to see when a specified room is available.
+Searches for open rooms on BYU Campus. *'Now'*, *'At'*, and *'Between'* allow you to filter your search by time. *'When'* allows you to see when a specified room is available.
 ## Context Menu Commands

 You can find these in Discord by invoking the context menu (right-clicking) on any message in any channel where you're allowed to run commands.